JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 ### Aside: Optional arguments

-TODO: library no longer has this.
+TODO: this library no longer has this but other libraries do.
 * One topic we skipped over which is in many of these libraries is **optional arguments**
 * They are named arguments but you don't need to give them, indicated by a `?` before the name.
 * If you *do* give them, they are like named aguments, use `~name:` syntax